 rest and regrow.
 Portable electric fencing has made this

 possible.
 (The Management Practices pages provide

 more detail on these and other management

-I've been raising sheep this way since 1992, and the result
+I've been raising sheep, beef, pigs & horses this way since 1992, and the result

-is a family of contented sheep that lamb easily, have
+is a family of contented animals that birth easily, have

-virtually no health problems, and grow fleeces that are
+virtually no health problems, and sheep that grow fleeces that are

 "full of life."

 A team of Great Pyrenees dogs and a donkey named